natansima/w2-d5-dom-car-game/README.md

     this.gameIsOver = false;
    ```

-   2. After the if/else statement in the update() method add:
+   2. After the for loop in the update() method add:

    ```
     if (this.lives === 0) {